Top 10 Places To Stay To See The Wildebeest Migration

 Located at the base of the picturesque Oloololo escarpment in Kenya's Maasai Mara National Reserve, Bateleur Camp is a classic and sophisticated accommodation that offers excellent opportunities to witness the wildebeest migration.

-With only two intimate camps, each consisting of nine luxury tents and a luxury family tent, guests can expect personalized and bespoke services from the highly experienced staff.
+With only two intimate camps, each consisting of nine luxury tents and a luxury family tent, guests can expect personalised and bespoke services from the highly experienced staff.

 6. Lamai Serengeti, Tanzania